 A computer visualisation of Hurricane Ike shows the storm developing in the Gulf of Mexico before making landfall at the Texas coast.
 In times of emergency, the Texas Advanced Computing Center (TACC) serves as a hub for hazard forecasting, response and recovery.

 As computer architectures evolve, numerical algorithms for high-performance computing struggle to cope with the high resolution and data intensive methods that are now key to many research fields.
 This meeting brings together computer and computational scientists who are developing innovative scalable algorithms and software with application scientists who need to explore and adopt the new algorithms in order to achieve peta/exascale performance.

-More information on the programme and speakers will be available soon.
 Speaker abstracts will be available closer to the meeting.
 Recorded audio of the presentations will be available on this page after the meeting has taken place.
 Meeting papers will be published in a future issue of Philosophical Transactions of the Royal Society A.